newtonmunene99/flutter-starter-template/README.md

 ## Folder Structure

 The rest of the folder structure is pretty basic.
 I'll just go through what might not be obvouis.
+Flavors have already been set up for android.
+Please go through [Flutter Ready to Go (flavors, connectivity and more)](http://blog.juliobitencourt.com/2019/03/15/flutter-ready-to-go-flavors-connectivity-and-more/) for more info.

 - assets/
   - google_fonts/